ArthurKnoep/monitoring-tool/ReadMe.md

 A very (very) simple web monitoring tool in Node.js

 ## Notice
-This project is a short project that I have coded in one hour (please don't judge my code)
+This project is a short project that I have coded in one hour

 ## How to use
 ### Setup